volkert/todo-meanstack-sockets/README.md

 todo-meanstack-sockets
 ======================

-A Todo list demo of the mean stack with sockets
+Simple Todo Example using the MEAN (http://mean.io/) stack.
+Used FeathersJS (http://feathersjs.com) for API/Socket layer.